 But get to the heart of this.

-Except that you were basically doing what every other campaign in the history of politics has done.
+What is the underlying crime here, except that you are basically doing what every other campaign in the history of politics has done.

-And you can compare it to what Hillary did by paying a foreign national to make up Russian lies that they did use in the campaign and used as the bulk of information for Pfizer warrants.
+And you can compare it to what Hillary did by paying a foreign national to make up Russian lies that they did use in the campaign and used as the bulk of information for FISA warrants.

 Yeah, they want to criminalize political communications, just as they want to criminalize free speech.